 A common approach to rendering PDF documents is to use the Adobe viewer, operating either as a plug-in (the security company provides add-on code that links into hooks provided by Adobe) or as a plug-out (where the security company puts a shell around Adobe and manipulates their interfaces).
-These have a number of weaknesses.
+Either way, plug-ins are just an EXE file installation by another name (require admin and firewall access), and they also have a number of weaknesses.

 Plug-ins are notorious for failing to interact cleanly because there is no certification process by which their interoperation can be tested.
 From a security standpoint there is little or nothing to stop people from creating plug-ins that compromise system security, and using them to bypass other plug-in controls.
 Plug-ins are normally run on an 'honor' system, which is fine except that there is no honor among thieves!
+In addition, every time Adobe does an update to Acrobat, third party security plug-ins stop working - resulting in a major support headache for you and your customers.
 For further information see PDF plug-in vulverabilities.